-It depends on many factors!
-Too many to list, especially without speaking with you or meeting your beloved pet!
+It depends on many factors.
+Too many to list, especially without speaking with you or meeting your beloved pet.
 How much do you want your dog to learn?
 How many behavior problems are present?
 How food motivated is your dog?
 Does your dog get diarrhea easily?
 Can they healthily eat a wide variety of foods and treats?
 How old is your dog and how long have you had your dog are some of the many factors that go into that answer.
 However, after the first week, we can give you a more accurate answer to that question.

 After your puppy stays for training and boarding for at least 7 consecutive days, they may stay in any daily increment you like.

 No. Sorry if that gives your separation anxiety 🙂 but it’s best for your dog.
-This is for many reasons, some of which is that your dog is conditioned to behaving differently and inappropriately around familiar family members.
+This is for many reasons, some of which are that your dog is conditioned to behave differently and inappropriately around familiar family members.
 It would not be helpful to break your dog’s continuity, and consistency and your dog’s learning process for them to be interrupted during their carefully laid-out training schedule and routine.
 For your dog to learn optimally it is best to be patient and allow them to take full advantage of this unique boarding school experience to learn from the best in the most efficient way possible.